DC Universe (franchise): Waller

+Waller continues the story of Amanda Waller and Team Peacemaker.

+In May 2022, a Peacemaker spin-off series was revealed to be in development featuring Amanda Waller, with Christal Henry writing and serving as executive producer alongside Gunn and Safran.
+When Gunn and Safran unveiled their initial DCU slate in January 2023, the second project was Waller, which Gunn said would be a continuation of Peacemaker because that series' second season was delayed while Gunn focused on the rest of the DCU slate.
+Henry was set as co-showrunner of Waller alongside Jeremy Carver, and Viola Davis was confirmed to be reprising her role as Waller from Peacemaker and the DCEU.
+The series was scheduled to be released in 2024, as an "aperitif" for the DCU before Superman, but production was delayed by the 2023 Hollywood labor disputes and it was set to be released after the second season of Peacemaker.
+In February 2025, Gunn said the series had subsequently been reconceived to follow that season and had struggled to perfect the script.

+Additional Peacemaker cast members reprise their roles in the series, including Steve Agee as John Economos.

 Paradise Lost

 This series is a political drama about the scheming and power struggles on the all-female island of Themyscira before the birth of Wonder Woman.

-In December 2022, Jenkins was revealed to no longer be developing a sequel to Wonder Woman and Wonder Woman 1984 after being told by Gunn and Safran that such a film did not fit within their new plans.
-When Gunn and Safran unveiled the first projects from their DCU slate a month later they included Paradise Lost, which they compared to Game of Thrones (2011–2019).
-The title is similar to "Paradise Island Lost", a comic book story arc by Phil Jimenez and George Pérez about a civil war on Themyscira.
+In December 2022, Patty Jenkins was revealed to no longer be developing a sequel to Wonder Woman and Wonder Woman 1984 after being told by Gunn and Safran that such a film did not fit within their new plans.
+When Gunn and Safran unveiled their initial DCU slate a month later, they included Paradise Lost, which they compared to Game of Thrones.
+The title is similar to "Paradise Island Lost", a 2001 comic book story arc by Phil Jimenez and George Pérez about a civil war on Themyscira.